sgfdotnet/Visual-Studio-Code/Presentation.md

     * Terminal
         * Lets talk about Terminal
         * That little window at the bottom
-        * On Windows it uses Powershell, on other OS's it uses the shell
     * .Net Core
         * We will close out by installing and working with .Net Core
         * This gives us a chance to talk about the actual coding